Ramkarthik/kramkarthik.com/src/content/programming/create-an-astro-blog.md

 Go to https://localhost:4321 and you will see the page displaying **Astro**.
 If you chose the blog template in step 2, you may see a different page.

-Before we get started, let's add modify the `tsconfig.json` file a little bit to make things easier for referencing different components.
+Before we get started, let's modify the `tsconfig.json` file a little bit to make things easier for referencing different components.

 ```json
 {